How to get Blue Highlights in Black Hair without Bleaching | Step by Step Process

 Remove all the contents from your blue dye package.
 Follow the instructions as mentioned in the booklet or instruction manual.

-For your quick references, you may also refer to the below tips:
+For your quick reference, you may also refer to the below tips:

 - Shake the bottle well before use for about 5 seconds